Sustainable Finance: How to Address Nature Risks and Climate Change

 That of course, is a massive financial problem – but it is a problem for individual property owners too.
 The house you just bought, or that you inherited from your parents, could be worth next to nothing in just a few short years.

-The stock market performance of listed companies was found to be affected mainly by pollution, oil spills, and the outbreaks of diseases.
+According to anyone who knows how to invest in stocks, the stock market performance of listed companies was found to be affected mainly by pollution, oil spills, and the outbreaks of diseases.
 Concerning the banking sector, credit losses from drought were found to affect the capital reserves of microfinance institutions, weakening the supply of credit as a result.
 With the rise in flooding, air pollution, erosion, and drought, customers tend to uptake insurance as a safety measure.
 However, and this may come as an unwelcome surprise to many, there is no systematic exploration of the overall effect on net loss or net gain of insurance companies.
 In other words, what happens to insurance is a black box.

 The studies generally indicate that overall nature risks do indeed translate to financial risks and result in a series of highly undesirable results: decline in property prices and stock prices (market valuation) as well as bank defaults, among other effects.